 Facial process of parotid gland

-Pain right temporal region, prior h/o right parotidectomy.
+Pain right temporal region, prior history of right parotidectomy.

 MRI Neck with contrast